ChristianSi/lytspel/README.md

 single sound or an r-colored vowel):

-  * Spellings involving digraphs (such as «ch, sh, ss, ai, oa, oy, ur») and trigraphs (such as «arr, eer») are read from left to right: the first letter sequence that *can* be read as a multigraph *should* be read as such; e.g. «dueel» ‹dual *or* duel› is read as «d-ue-e-l» (/dj'u:@l/ or /d'u:@l/), «layer» is read as «l-ay-er» (/l'eI@`/).
+  * Spellings involving digraphs (such as «ch, sh, ss, ai, oa, oy, ur») and trigraphs (such as «arr, eer») are generally read from left to right: the first letter sequence that *can* be read as a multigraph *should* be read as such; e.g. «dueel» ‹dual *or* duel› is read as «d-ue-e-l» (/dj'u:@l/ or /d'u:@l/), «layer» is read as «l-ay-er» (/l'eI@`/).
+  * But the trigraphs «iai, uai» are read as «i» /i:/ or «u» /u:/ followed by «ai» (spoken /aI/ at the end of words, /eI/ otherwise), e.g.
+    «a'preeshiait, flucchuait, raidiai» ‹appreciate, fluctuate, radii›.
-  * In cases where the previous rule would lead to a misreading, Lytspel recommends inserting a hyphen to indicate the correct reading, e.g.
+  * In cases where the previous rules would lead to a misreading, Lytspel recommends inserting a hyphen to indicate the correct reading, e.g.
-    «co-ope'raition» ‹cooperation›.
+    «Cro-at, po-it, co-in'syd, co-ope'raition, acchu-eri, Lu-eesi'ana,
+    Aalts-hymer, sheeps-hed» ‹Croat, poet, coincide, cooperation, actuary, Louisiana, Alzheimer, sheepshead›.
+  * Those who prefer a more classical form may omit the hyphen between two vowels and place a diaeresis over the second vowel, e.g. «Croät, poït, coïn'syd, coöpe'raition, acchuëri, Luëesi'ana».
   * Multigraphs ending in «r» may be interrupted by a stress marker before the final «r» and are still read as multigraphs, e.g. «co-ope'raition, hor'rific» ‹cooperation, horrific›.
 The multigraph «ss» is broken in